1912 NY Giants Jersey with blue pinstripes for Throwback Jersey Day.

 I had come here homeless and penniless after having slept in Central Park and wandered around New York trying to get my works published.
 And with neither judgment nor recrimination, Auntie and Uncle took me in like a puppy and provided for me.

-As I have said, they were host to two others who, like me, are in a transitionary period in their lives: Dr. Rajah and Priya C., staying in the basement apartment in Auntie and Uncle’s house while they await R.’s results for his applications for medical residency.
+As I have said, they were host to two others who, like me, are in a transitionary period in their lives: Dr. R. and Priya, staying in the basement apartment in Auntie and Uncle’s house while they await R.’s results for his applications for medical residency.

 It was their story I began to tell before becoming distracted by death.
 Since the morning of the funeral, Priya had been feeling nauseous.
 She was pregnant.